-It originally housed the Kennedy Bakery and was passed down through several generations of Kennedys until sold to the Wenglar family in the late 1980’s.
-While you’re there you might run into a ghost that will tell you he’s a bartender at La Carafe.
+It originally housed the Kennedy Bakery, and was passed down through several generations of Kennedys until sold to the Wenglar family in the late 1980’s.
+While there, you might run into a ghost that will tell you he’s a bartender at La Carafe.
 It seems that a long deceased bartender from La Carafe can be heard shouting out ,”Last call for drinks” from the second floor staircase.
-Maybe you hear him if you are at the bar around midnight.
+Maybe you can hear him if you are at the bar around midnight.

-You might also run into a woman in a white dress that kind of “floats around.”
-But you’ll have to go on my ghost tour in October to get all of the details.
+You might also run into a woman in a white dress who that kind of “floats around.”
+You’ll have to go on my ghost tour to get all of the details!
 Call me or fill out the convenient form on this website for ghost tour information.
-The ghost tour information should be on this site by September 1, 2017.
 If you’re coming to Houston why not pay a visit to La Carafe Bar located at 1813 Congress.
-713 229-9399.
+713.229.9399.

 Wardrobe Malfunction and the Houston Super Bowls

 The first Super Bowl held in Houston was Super Bowl 8 on January 13, 1974.
 It pitted the Miami Dolphins against the Minnesota Vikings.
 Miami won the game 24-7.
 It was not held at the Astrodome, instead it was held at Rice Stadium.
 Reason-The Astrodome wasn’t big enough.
-71,882 soles attended the game that day.
+71,882 fans attended the game that day.
 The capacity of the Astrodome in 1974 was approximately 52,000.
 The Super Bowl did not return to Houston until 2004.
-That of course was the famous “Wardrobe Malfunction” Super Bowl 38 – no one remembers who played in the game but they certain remember Janet Jackson’s wardrobe malfunction.
-In case you are wondering New England won the game against an upstart Carolina Panthers 32-29.
+That of course was the famous “Wardrobe Malfunction” Super Bowl 38 – No one remembers who played in the game, but they certainly remember Janet Jackson’s wardrobe malfunction.
+In case you are wondering, New England won the game against the upstart Carolina Panthers 32-29.
 It was played at Reliant Stadium, now called NRG Stadium.
-Houston hosted its third Super Bowl, 51, again played at NRG Stadium this year and in an Overtime Victory New England beat Carolina 34-28.
+Then Houston hosted its third Super Bowl, 51, again played at NRG Stadium in 2017.
+In Overtime New England proved victorious against Carolina 34-28.